-Conscious carnivorism serves to eliminate ALL of the foods contributing to leaky gut syndrome.
+Conscious carnivorism serves to eliminate ALL of the foods contributing to leaky gut syndrome (32).

 3. Reverses Insulin Resistance

-Insulin resistance is essentially the dysfunction of insulin signaling in the body.
-The most common cause of insulin resistance is excess fat on the body.
+Insulin resistance is essentially the dysfunction of insulin signaling in the body (33).
+The most common cause of insulin resistance is excess fat within the body.
 The carnivore diet is highly effective at shedding weight— making it a great treatment option for type 2 diabetics, as well as pre-diabetics.